-Keeping your WordPress website secure should be one of your top priorities.
+Keeping your WordPress website secure should be one of your top priorities as cyber crime is growing each year.
 These safe login WordPress plugins can help.

 While WordPress remains one of the most popular content management systems on the web, its size and popularity unfortunately makes it a prime target for hackers and security breaches.

 This means that safety and security are incredibly important and allowing users to safely login into a WordPress site is a crucial aspect of this.
-Achieving this can be done through login plugins that provide a complex and layered system to keep data safe.
+Achieving this can be done through several plugins that provide a complex and layered system to keep data and website more secure.

 The variety on offer for WordPress makes it hard to know where to start.
 Here we’ve bought together some of the best WordPress login to keep your site and users safe.

 1. CreativeMinds Secure Login and Two-Factor Authentication Plugin

 This secure login plugin for WordPress features two-factor authentication.
 This means that users need to go through a two-step process before they can login – for example, answering a security question after entering their username and password.

 Users can complete the two-factor authentication in a variety of ways: through the Google authenticator app, a code sent to a mobile phone, a code sent to the user email address or even a verification link through email.

 Features of the plugin include setting a defined time before the user is automatically logged out, choosing which accounts (user roles) need enhanced security, a log file which shows all failed login attempts and much more.

 Pricing: The plugin from CreativeMinds is available for $39 for one website and $69 for up to 3 websites.
 It comes with a one year license and support, as well as full documentation and helpful videos.